 Amenity For All Alternatives Alternative 1

-Amenity i of All Alternatives Like Dislike Others
+Amemiy 1 Of All Alternatives Like Dislike Others

 Multi-purpose Space/ Flex Court -Like an outdoor basketball court -BB court seems costly

-New Restroom Building -Like permanent one(5)- Addtional bathrooms especially for women -Improve existing restroom first
+New Restroom Building -Have a restroom building at the end of the park like Alt 1(2) -Like permanent one(5)- Addtional bathrooms especially for women -Improve existing restroom first

 Parking

 Picnic Shelter

 Off-leash Dog Area

 Fire Pit -Like (4) -Use as a community gathering space, good but not the best location, chain late at night for homeless -Not needed (3) - maintainance, concern for public nuisance and hazard -Wood or gas?
 Renaissance.
 No niters.

 Art Features -Like(3) -good bike art(2)

 Entrance -Like (2)

-Other Comments -Put kiosk along walkway with information on Columbia -St helens history, ecology etc.
+Other Comments -Imvolve Horticultural Society, St helens Gardening Club -Add flower beds -Add coverd picnic area next to playground -Put kiosk along walkway with information on Columbia -St helens history, ecology etc.

-Alternative 2 Alternative 3 Like Like Dislike Others -Need more bathrooms -Add picnic tables -Not good location for restroom -Like (2) -large need -Parking can be converted to vendor spaces, but in rainy months, people like to park a car facing the river and stay in it. -No more parking -This parking layout doesn't work for heavy traffic -Water friendly surface parking lot.
+Alternative 2 Alternative 3 Like Dislike Others Like Dislike Others -Need more bathrooms -Add picnic tables -Not good location for restroom rainy months, people like to -No more parking -This parking layout doesn't work for heavy traffic -Water friendly surface parking lot.
 Not concrete or cement. -Flex green space -Like (6) - for year round use -Be close to play areas for supervising kids. -Another picnic area by play ground -Like (5) - make it larger(2), could walk with dogs along the trail(1), too valuable property often not compatable with young children, families (1) -Not needed here (4)- 2 exisisting in St Helens -Wrong loation (3)- place it at the edge of the park, flexible